 Kelly Rechtin – Communication & Marketing – RN, BSN, IBCLC, Grad.
 Cert.
 Maternal & Child Health Nursing

-Kelly currently works as a Child and Family Health Nurse in the Whitsundays.
+Kelly owns and operates her own private lactation practice, MILK SUPPLY, which offers mobile breastfeeding support to families in the Noosa Shire.
 She has been an IBCLC since 2009, and is serving her first term on the board of directors.
 Kelly lived in the United States for 14 years, and returned to Australia with her family 3 years ago.
 She has held several roles over her years including Labour & Delivery Staff Nurse, La Leche League Leader, private practice and inpatient LC, Breastfeeding Educator, and Child Health Regional Coordinator.
 She enjoys working in partnership with families in order to help them meet their breastfeeding goals, and looks forward to promoting, protecting and supporting breastfeeding as a LCANZ board member.

 Michelle Simmons – Professional Development – RN, RM, IBCLC, Master of Nursing (Clinical Leadership)

 Michelle Simmons is a registered Midwife and Nurse and certified as an IBCLC in 2006.
 Throughout her career, Michelle has worked in midwifery and newborn care in clinical, education, management and consultant roles in both public and private health facilities.
 Michelle completed her Master of Nursing (Clinical Leadership) at the University of Western Sydney in 2009.
 Michelle’s current role is CMC Postnatal and infant feeding, Women’s and newborn health, Westmead Hospital and has just taken on the role of Professional Director for LCANZ.
 Michelle is passionate about provision of breastfeeding support which both empowers the woman and has a positive impact on her parenting experience in the early postpartum period.